Acadia National Park, Bar Harbor Maine, hotels, motels, inns, cottages, campgrounds, and more...

-Ocean Path Hiking Trail in Acadia National ParkAcadia National Park has over 120 miles of hiking trails that are often interconnected and range in difficulty from easy to strenuous.
+Hiking Trails in Acadia National Park are often interconnected and range in difficulty from easy to strenuous.
+There are over 120 miles of trails to select from.
 Add to this the famous Carriage Roads, and the day hiker has a wide selection of enjoyable hiking options.
-Camping is restricted within Acadia National Park to Blackwoods Campground and Seawall Campground.
-For camping options outside of the national park, click campgrounds.
-Be sure to review the hints and rules for hiking safety within Acadia National Park.
+Camping is restricted within the park to Blackwoods Campground and Seawall Campground.
+For camping options outside of Acadia, select campgrounds.
+Be sure to review the hints and rules for hiking safety prior to arriving.

-Difficulty Ratings of Acadia Hiking Trails
+Difficulty Ratings

-A cairn located on Gorham MountainUnless otherwise indicated, distances are for round trip up and down the same trail.
-However, many trails can be combined to make loops and longer routes.
-For more details, refer to a map, guidebook, or National Park Ranger.
-Parking areas are on the Park Loop Road in Acadia National Park unless otherwise indicated.
+Unless otherwise indicated, distances given are for round trip up and down the same trail.
+However, many of them can be combined to make loops and longer routes.
+For more details, refer to a map, guidebook, or consult with a National Park Ranger.
+Parking areas are on the Park Loop Road unless otherwise indicated.
 Trails are listed alphabetically within difficulty groupings.
+Use the buttons below to quickly access a specific grouping.

-Very Easy: (smooth path over level ground)
+Very Easy (smooth path over level ground)

 Bar Harbor Shore Path